rudderlabs/rudderstack-docs/destinations/testing-and-personalization/algolia.md

 {% endhint %}

 {% hint style="warning" %}
-If the **Event** - **Event Type** mapping is not specified in the dashboard and these fields are not passed in the `track` call as well, then the event will be dropped.
+If the **Event** - **Event Type** mapping is not specified in the dashboard and these fields are not passed in the `track` call as well, then the event will be discarded.
 {% endhint %}

 * Finally, click on **Next**.
 Algolia will now be enabled as a destination in RudderStack.